nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: Tip:
 TutorBuddy provides sample data to allow you to try out the application easily. <br>
-Run the `clear` command to start working with TutorBuddy in a clean slate.
+Run the <code>clear</code> command to start working with TutorBuddy in a clean slate.
 </div>

 Format: `clear`